LaFosseAcademy/rlam/snowflake-II.md

 <br>

 Variables in Python follow `snake_case` convention.
-If you want to set a `const` (immutable variable), just use capitalized letter
+If you want to set a `const` (immutable variable), just use capitalized letter (this is a convention - it doesn't actually change the behaviour of the variable)

 ```python
 IMPORTANT_VARIABLE = 'La Fosse Academy'